ansible/ansible/docs/docsite/rst/windows_winrm.rst

     ansible_winrm_kinit_mode: managed/manual (manual means Ansible will not obtain a ticket)
     ansible_winrm_kinit_cmd: the kinit binary to use to obtain a Kerberos ticket (default to kinit)
-    ansible_winrm_keytab: the path to the keytab file
+    ansible_winrm_service: overrides the SPN prefix that is used, the default is ``HTTP`` and should rarely ever need changing
     ansible_winrm_kerberos_delegation: allows the credentials to traverse multiple hops
     ansible_winrm_kerberos_hostname_override: the hostname to be used for the kerberos exchange